UkoeHB/bevy_girk/USAGE.md

 - Insert a `GameMessageHandler` resource to your app with your desired message-handling callback.
     - The callback should use `deserialize_game_message()?` to extract messages.
 This function is exposed instead of used automatically in case you want to read `GameFwMsg`s sent by the game framework.
-- Insert a `ClientRequestBuffer` resource to your app with your desired client request type.
+- Insert a `ClientRequestType` resource to your app with your desired client request type.
 The request type must implement `IntoEventType` for determining the message send policy (ordered/unordered/unreliable).

 **API**